neurodroid/stimfit/doc/sphinx/howto/latencies.rst

 >>> t2 = APdend.get_tamplitude() # note this object has a different threshold
 >>> latency = t2-t1

 * 3.- **T50 latency:** this method is included in the Edit option of the `Stimfit <http://www.stimfit.org>`_ menu toolbar.
 However, this menu assumes that both thresholds are the same.
-We can calculate the t50 latency easily with the built-in python functions of `Stimfit <http://www.stimfit.org>`_ .For that, we type:
+If we want to set different latencies for the calculation of the t50 latency, we can use the built-in python functions of `Stimfit <http://www.stimfit.org>`_ .For that, we type:

 We calculate the time for the dendritic recording.